djalmaaraujo/lg/README.md

 # Life Logger CLI (lg)

-A simple command-line tool for logging daily life events.
+A simple command-line tool for logging daily life events with cloud synchronization, interactive dashboard, and offline support.

+## Features

+- 📝 **Simple Logging**: Quickly log your daily activities with a simple command
+- 🔄 **Cloud Sync**: Synchronize your logs across devices using GitHub Gists
+- 📊 **Interactive Dashboard**: Visualize and manage your logs with a rich terminal UI
+- 🔌 **Offline Support**: Work seamlessly without internet connection
+- 🔍 **Powerful Search**: Find entries by date, content, or tags
+- 🛠️ **Extensible**: Easy to add new features and commands

 ## Installation

+### From Source

 ```bash
 # Clone the repository